Updated August 23, 2023.

 Jefferson Street is where most of the action is.

 The F-line vintage street cars that run all along the surface of Market street through the downtown go all the way out to Fisherman's Wharf.
 There are several stops along Jefferson Street, starting at Pier 39.
-Takes about 15 minutes from the end of Market Street, the Embarcadero stop.

 From Union Square you can walk down Powell Street to Market and catch it there.